Skip to main content

 Testicular restoration, by increasing endogenous testosterone, can exert significant positive effects on metabolic health.
 Testosterone plays a crucial role in glucose homeostasis and insulin sensitivity.
 Hypogonadal men often exhibit increased insulin resistance, dyslipidemia, and central adiposity.
 Restoring physiological testosterone levels can improve these metabolic markers, reducing the risk of metabolic syndrome and type 2 diabetes.

 The interplay with other metabolic hormones, such as thyroid hormones and insulin, becomes particularly relevant.
 Optimized thyroid function ensures efficient cellular metabolism, which is a prerequisite for hormones to exert their full effects.
-Insulin sensitivity, improved by adequate testosterone, further enhances the body’s ability to utilize nutrients effectively, contributing to better and energy levels.
+Insulin sensitivity, improved by adequate testosterone, further enhances the body’s ability to utilize nutrients effectively, contributing to better body composition and energy levels.

 Consider the following table detailing the systemic effects of optimized testosterone: